Companionate Marriage

-Companionate Marriage was a 1928 American silent drama film directed by Erle C. Kenton and starring Betty Bronson.
+Companionate Marriage is a 1928 American silent drama film directed by Erle C. Kenton and starring Betty Bronson.
 The film was produced by Sam Sax of Gotham Productions and acquired by First National Pictures for distribution only.
 This explains why the film at this late date was completely silent as by this time First National was routinely supplying Synchronized musical soundtracks to its feature films.

 The film was a collaboration between the company of Asher Small Rogers and Sam Sax.
 It was banned by the New York State Censor.

 The title phrase had received great attention the previous year, with the publication of Ben B. Lindsey's book The Companionate Marriage.

 Plot

-In a cramped and emotionally exhausted courtroom, Judge Meredith (Alec B. Francis) presides over a family case that mirrors the heartbreak of so many like it—Mr. Williams (William Welsh), once a devoted father, now stands accused of abandoning his family.
-His wife (Sarah Padden) sits silently beside their children, aged by hardship and sorrow.
+In a cramped and emotionally exhausted courtroom, Judge Meredith presides over a family case that mirrors the heartbreak of so many like it—Mr. Williams, once a devoted father, now stands accused of abandoning his family.
+His wife sits silently beside their children, aged by hardship and sorrow.
 With measured sternness and a flicker of compassion, the Judge warns Williams: one more flight from duty, and a jail sentence awaits.

-Amid this wreckage stands the eldest daughter, Sally Williams (Betty Bronson), whose bright eyes belie a guarded heart.
+Amid this wreckage stands the eldest daughter, Sally Williams, whose bright eyes belie a guarded heart.
 Sensitive and observant, she has come to view marriage not as a hopeful union but as a snare of poverty and disillusionment.
-Her job as secretary to wealthy businessman James Moore (Edward Martindel) offers a window into a more elegant world—but even here, she sees duplicity, as Moore maintains a discreet liaison outside his marriage to Mrs. Moore (Hedda Hopper).
+Her job as secretary to wealthy businessman James Moore offers a window into a more elegant world—but even here, she sees duplicity, as Moore maintains a discreet liaison outside his marriage to Mrs. Moore.
 These experiences only deepen Sally’s skepticism toward love and marriage.

 One heart still dares to hope.
-Donald Moore (Richard Walling), James's idealistic son, is smitten with Sally.
+Donald Moore, James's idealistic son, is smitten with Sally.
 Though he courts her gently and with sincerity, Sally keeps her distance, unsure whether any romantic dream is worth the inevitable fall.

 That illusion is shattered further when Sally is invited to a party at the Moore home.
-There, she meets Ruth Moore (June Nash), Donald’s spirited sister, and her latest beau, Tommy Van Cleve (Arthur Rankin)—a fast-living, reckless flirt who immediately sets his sights on Sally.
+There, she meets Ruth Moore, Donald’s spirited sister, and her latest beau, Tommy Van Cleve, a fast-living, reckless flirt who immediately sets his sights on Sally.
 When rebuffed, he redirects his charm back to Ruth, coaxing her into a whirlwind escapade.

 In a haze of jazz, champagne, and spontaneity, Ruth and Tommy drive to the infamous Lakeside Café, where a revue called "The Jazz Bride" is underway.
 Emboldened by drink and the thrill of rebellion, they agree to get married live on stage—a joke for the crowd, a tragedy in the making.